khadas/khadas_docs/source/vim1/SetupTFTPServer.md

 $ sudo /etc/init.d/xinetd restart
 ```

-### Setup for target device
+### Setup For Target Device
-To setup TFTP for your target device, you will need:
+To setup TFTP on your target device, you will need to:

-* Connect a LAN cable to your target device, and make sure your device is on same network with your Host PC.
+* Connect a LAN cable to your target device, and make sure your device is on same local network with your Host PC.
-* Connect a Serial-to-USB module between the target device and PC and ensure to have done the correct [setup](/vim1/SetupSerialTool.html).
+* Connect a "Serial-To-USB Module" between the target device and Host PC and ensure you have done the correct [setup](/vim1/SetupSerialTool.html).
-* Power on your target device, and ensure the device has a bootloader installed in it.
+* Power-on your target device, and ensure the device has a Bootloader installed in it.

 Stop U-Boot autoboot by hitting `Enter` or `Space` key at the moment you power on your target device: